 There’s a modest menu of sandwiches, burgers, croquettes and cheeses.
 Their atypical “croque monsieur,” while nothing like the traditional French staple, makes for a surprisingly satisfying lunch and is my favorite Gollem meal.
 Ham and cheese is rolled in thin bread and skillet fried in butter, then sliced and served with mayo and ketchup and a side of shredded, slaw-like salad.

 On our most recent visit, we tried a St. Bernardus Abt 12 on tap and a Swedish “New England IPA” from Stigbergets Bryggeri.
 We’ve had St. Bernardus in bottle, of course, but it was our first opportunity to try it on tap.
 We detected no big difference between the tap and bottled version and found the beer to be a bit boring and somewhat of a disappointment.
 Still, it was worth a try.
-St. Bernardus Abt 12 gets a lot of mileage out of a reputation for being very similar to Westvleteren 12.
+St. Bernardus Abt 12 gets a lot of mileage out of a reputation for being very similar to Westvleteren 12*.
 For a while after World War II, the monks of St. Sixtus at Westvleteren licensed their recipe to the nearby St. Bernardus brewery so the claim is that now St. Bernardus makes an unofficial version of Westy 12 that is the “same”.
 Yeah, I don’t think so.
 St. Bernardus is a reasonably good beer, but it’s too sweet for me and it’s no Westvleteren 12.
 Not really even close, IMHO, although I know people who will disagree.
-If I’m going to pick up a Trappist or Trappist-style beer in a (Belgian) grocery store, I’ll take a Rochefort 10 any day over a St. Bernardus Abt 12.
+If I’m going to pick up a Trappist or Trappist-style beer in a (Belgian) grocery store, I’ll take a Chimay Blue or a Rochefort 10 any day over a St. Bernardus Abt 12.
 To each his or her own, though.
 There’s a beer out there for everyone.
 And no question, St. Bernardus is much, much easier to come by than Westvleteren 12.
 [Writing this led to David and me doing a blind side-by-side taste test of Westvleteren 12 and St. Bernardus Abt 12…and then adding a Rochefort 10.
 I’ll write that up in another post.]

 The second beer we had, Muddle, really was exceptional.
 The grapefruit nose hit us the minute the glass arrived.
 The head was tall and slowly gave way to a marshmallow-shaped, meringue-like center that lasted on and on.
 It was so cloudy it looked more like peach or apricot juice than beer.
 Served very cold, the flavor was crisp, bold and refreshing, full of American hops.
 This is a beer we’ll gladly have again.